Rammina/resto-fund/README.md

 ## Overview

 RestoFund is a crowd-funding web application, specialized for helping restaurants collect donations to help deal with disasters.
-It was created as part of the Chingu Voyage 30, between 3 May and 13 June 2021.
+It was initially a [team project for Chingu Voyage 30](https://chingu.io/), but forked and updated as a solo project.
 Technologies used are React.js, Node.js, Express, MongoDB, Sass, Google OAuth, Stripe API.

 <b>LIVE LINK:</b> https://bears07chingu.netlify.app